argilla-io/argilla/README.md

 ## Why use Argilla?

 Whether you are working on monitoring and improving complex **generative tasks** involving LLM pipelines with RAG, or you are working on a **predictive task** for things like AB-testing of span- and text-classification models.
-Our versatile platform helps you ensure **your data work pays off**.
+Our versatile tools helps you ensure **your data work pays off**.

 ### Improve your AI output quality through data quality